bharath12b5/mvn-linux/Building-Docker-Compose.md

-# Recipe for building Docker Compose
+# Building Docker Compose
-    The following build instructions describe how to build docker-compose on RHEL7 and SLES12 for IBM z Systems.
+Docker Compose can be built and tested on Linux on z Systems (RHEL 7.1 ans SLES 12) by following these instructions.

 ## Version
         1.4.0rc2